 Domestic violence is a crime which may result in injury or even death for the victim, but oftentimes the victim is unwilling to report these incidents to law enforcement.
 This paper will review the history of domestic violence, incidents of domestic violence, and the response by the criminal justice system to domestic violence.
-This paper will also attempt to examine the theories relating to domestic violence, both causation and victimization, and implications for the criminal justice system.
+This paper will also attempt to examine the critical feminist theory as it relates to domestic violence, both causation and victimization, and implications for the criminal justice system.